Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

 $\bullet$ \textbf{Multimodal Conditioned.} To generate more realistic talking videos, some methods~\cite{zhou2021pose,liang2022expressive,xu2023high,wang2023lipformer} introduce additional modal information on top of audio-driven methods to guide facial pose and expression.
 GC-AVT~\cite{liang2022expressive} generates realistic talking videos by independently controlling head pose, audio information, and facial expressions.
 This approach introduces an expression source video, providing emotional information during the speech and the pose source video.
 However, the video quality falls below expectations, and it struggles to handle complex background changes.
 Xu~\etal~\cite{xu2023high} integrate text, image, and audio-emotional modalities into a unified space to complement emotional content in textual information.
 Multimodal approaches have significantly enhanced the vividness of generated videos, but there is still room for exploration of organically combining information driven by different sources and modalities.

-$\bullet$ \textbf{Diffusion-based.} Recently, some methods~\cite{mir2023dit,ma2023dreamtalk,du2023dae,xu2023multimodal,zhang2024emotalker} apply the Diffusion model to the task of talking face generation.
+$\bullet$ \textbf{Diffusion-based.} Recently, some methods~\cite{mir2023dit,du2023dae,zhang2024emotalker} apply the Diffusion model to the task of talking face generation.
 For fine-grained talking video generation, DAE-Talker~\cite{du2023dae} replaces manually crafted intermediate representations, such as facial landmarks and 3DMM coefficients, with data-driven latent representations obtained from a Diffusion Autoencoder (DAE).
 The image decoder generates video frames based on predicted latent variables.
 EmoTalker~\cite{zhang2024emotalker} utilizes a conditional diffusion model for emotion-editable talking face generation.
 It introduces emotion intensity blocks and the FED dataset to enhance the model's understanding of complex emotions.
-Very recently, diffusion models are gaining prominence in talking face generation tasks~\cite{stypulkowski2024diffused} and video generation tasks~\cite{wang2023leo,karras2023dreampose}.
+Very recently, diffusion models are gaining prominence in talking face generation tasks~\cite{stypulkowski2024diffused,tian2024emo} and video generation tasks~\cite{wang2023leo,karras2023dreampose}.
+Emo~\cite{tian2024emo} directly predicts video from audio without the need for intermediate 3D components, achieving excellent results.
+However, the lack of explicit control signals may easily lead to unnecessary artifacts.
+Based on the Diffusion Transformer architecture, VASA-1~\cite{xu2024vasa} finely encodes and reconstructs facial details, constructing an expressive and well-decoupled facial latent space.

+$\bullet$ \textbf{3D-model Technologies.} 3D models, exemplified by NeRF, are gaining traction in talking face generation~\cite{guo2021ad,shen2022learning,li2023ae}.
+AD-NeRF~\cite{guo2021ad} directly feeds features from the input audio signal into a conditional implicit function to generate a dynamic NeRF.
+AE-NeRF~\cite{li2023ae} employs a dual NeRF framework to separately model audio-related regions and audio-independent regions.
+Furthermore, some methods~\cite{peng2023synctalk,ye2024real3d} adopt Tri-Plane to represent facial and audio attributes.
+Synctalk~\cite{peng2023synctalk} models and renders head motion using a tri-plane hash representation, and then further enhances the output quality using a portrait synchronization generator.
+Very recently, 3D Gaussian Splatting~\cite{kerbl20233d} also been widely applied to this task.

+Some method~\cite{chen2024gstalker,li2024talkinggaussian} introduce 3DGS to achieve more refined facial reconstruction and motion details, aiming to address the issue of insufficient pose and expression control caused by NeRF's implicit representation.

-\subsubsection{Facial Attribute Editing}
+\subsubsection{\textbf{Facial Attribute Editing}}